VU3WUR/VU3WUR/README.md

 🚀 Embedded Designer | Rapid Prototyping | PLC & Automation | Robotics Enthusiast | PCB Designer

-🎓 Currently pursuing a Bachelor's degree in Mechatronics & Intelligent Machines at the University of Central Lancashire.

 # 🛠️ Skills and interests
 - Analog and Digital Electronics